 Essentially the Power Clean is a training exercise to improve the Clean of the competition lift Clean & Jerk.

-The Power Clean is characterized by a lighter loads, than the Clean, higher bar velocities and a higher catch position than the Clean.
+The Power Clean is characterized by a la lighter load than the Clean, higher bar velocities and a higher catch position than the Clean.

 Without entering the discussion Power Clean vs Clean, what is the difference between the Power Clean and Clean?
 The difference between the two lifts in in the catch position.
 Whilst the Clean receives the bar in a full squat position, the Power Clean receives the bar in a higher position (at a knee angle of 90 degrees or above.